Dark Horse (Nickelback album): Critical reception

 According to Metacritic, the album received mixed reviews from critics, scoring 49 out of 100.
 Conversely, it received the Juno Award for Album of the Year, a category whose nominees are the top five selling Canadian releases of the year.

-Stephen Thomas Erlewine of Allmusic gave Dark Horse 1.5/5, writing, "Dark Horse is constructed entirely from the group's standard power ballad and hard rock templates, the mood only lightening when Kroeger and company take a break to kick back on 'This Afternoon.'"
+Stephen Thomas Erlewine of AllMusic gave Dark Horse 1.5/5, writing, "Dark Horse is constructed entirely from the group's standard power ballad and hard rock templates, the mood only lightening when Kroeger and company take a break to kick back on 'This Afternoon.'"

 Entertainment Weekly reviewer Leah Greenblatt wrote, "It's hard not to be put off by the execrable lyrics of album opener "Something in Your Mouth" (the song is basically kryptonite for feminists)."
 PopMatters criticised the band's release, giving it 3/10 and saying it was a step down from previous albums: "Dark Horse finds the group at a creative low point.
 Each song sounds like an older, better Nickelback hit, and Kroeger only once displays his prior songwriting strength with the sad-bastard portrait 'Just to Get High'."
 The Guardian awarded the album one out of five stars, being particularly negative of the band's cliché style; "Nickelback's music reaffirms every sex-and-stupidity cliche hard rock can offer."
+In congruence, Consequence of Sound gave the album one star out of five in a scathing review.
+Staff writer David Buchanan assessed: "The problem is that while Nickelback’s front man tries so hard to convert us to perversion, it feels less like Matthew McConaughey hitting on you and more like those creepy old men at your local burger joint.
+Chad Kroeger might be blond now, but he still sounds like a sex-crazed 40-something with a soft side."

 Rolling Stone gave the album a positive review, complimenting its production, writing "Mutt Lange lightens Nickelback's dreary post-grunge plod, applying guitar shimmer to prom ballads and detonating big beats under frat-party shouts and raplike vocal parts."
 Whilst ChartAttack credited the band's success to knowing its target audience: "Chad Kroeger is a genius because he knows exactly what people want and precisely how far he can go.
 He turned out an extremely racy album that's loaded with songs about gettin' drunk and doin' it all without breaking any taboos, and with enough love and moral authority to grease its passage into the mainstream.
 Rejoice, North America.
 This is your world."
 Billboard also praised the album's content: "The bulletproof Nickelback provides affordable fun that promises good returns in hard times."